Navrongo Health Research Centre

 To date, the NHDSS has fulfilled its role of serving as a resource for the conduct of research at the Navrongo Health Research Centre by

-• Accurately documenting demographic dynamics in the Kassena-Nankana districts
+• Accurately documenting demographic dynamics in the Kassena-Nankana, Builsa and Mamprugu districts.

-• Serving as a framework for population-based health research that addresses local health priorities
+• Serving as a framework for population-based health research that addresses local and global health health priorities.

-• Providing the needed platform for research that informs population and health policy both in Ghana and worldwide
+• Providing the needed platform for research that informs population and health policy both in Ghana and globally.

 ¨ All residential units/compounds and health facilities are geo-referenced